The Skills Shortage Meets Employee Experience

 Less

-Peter Hind Principal Research Analyst
+Peter Hind Principal Research Analyst at ADAPT

 Peter Hind has spent the last 25 years as an analyst and commentator on the ICT industry.
-He says his primary areas...
-More

-Peter Hind has spent the last 25 years as an analyst and commentator on the ICT industry.
-He says his primary areas of interest are the potential of technology to transform the way organisations operate, the change management obstacles executives encounter in realising this potential and the tactics and techniques leaders have deployed to overcome these difficulties.
+His primary areas of interest are the potential of technology to transform the way organisations operate, the change management obstacles executives encounter in realising this potential, as well as the tactics and techniques leaders have deployed to overcome these difficulties.

-Peter now takes on multiple roles within ADAPT including the moderation of private events and roundtables, interviewing business executives about the strategies they are pursuing and assisting with the structuring of our delegate surveys and the interrogation and analysis of ADAPT’s treasure trove of end-user and C-level data
+Peter now takes on multiple roles within ADAPT including the moderation of private events and roundtables, interviewing business executives about the strategies they are pursuing and assisting with the structuring of delegate surveys.

 Less